AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 Huge thanks to the UW NLP faculty including Yulia, Pang Wei, Luke, Noah, and Yejin, for their honest feedback, thoughtful advice and enormous amount of support during the most stressful times, and my letter writers, Graham and Matei, for their strong support.
 I'm so thankful to my wonderful friends, especially Sewon, Tim, and Victor, who generously shared advice and encouragement.

 And most of all, I'm deeply grateful to my partner.
-Navigating the two-body challenge is tough, especially in academia.
 We had plenty of highs and lows, but I couldn’t have made it through without your love, patience, and strength.